anmolchawla/Data-Visualization---Interactive-Visualizations/ASSIGNMENT.md

 - Homework repository must be updated before the start of next class
 - Commits after the submission deadline will not be considered unless requested
 - Late policy: 10% of total available points per each 24-hour late; duration less than 24 hours counts as a 24-hour period
-- Homework is expected to work in all 3 platforms: Safari AND Chrome (Mac), Edge AND Chrome (Windows), Firefox AND Chrome (Linux)
+- Homework is expected to work in: Safari AND Chrome (Mac), Edge AND Chrome (Windows), Firefox AND Chrome (Linux)
+- Some OSs use case-sensitive filenames, especially Linux.
+Points will be deducted for `ERR_FILE_NOT_FOUND` resulting from mismatching filename cases.
+You have been warned.